[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 (3) Meal and lodging reimbursements for travel outside the contiguous U.S. (other than Alaska and Hawaii) are limited to the rates set forth by the U.S. Department of State.

-(5) Meal per diems may be reduced and used to increase the maximum lodging reimbursement rate.
+(5) Meal per diem may be reduced and used to increase the maximum lodging reimbursement rate by the equivalent amount.
 However, some federal agencies do not allow this practice.
-Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on sponsored projects.
+Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on federally sponsored projects.

 (6) If an employee travels to more than one duty point on the same day, then the maximum meal reimbursement for the day is equal to the highest of the maximum rates for the duty points visited.
-Example: If you travelled to College Station (meal per diem $56) and also to Austin (meal per diem $71), you would be able to claim $71.
+Example: If you traveled to College Station (meal per diem $55) and also to Dallas (meal per diem $66), you would be able to claim a maximum of $66.

-(7) Per diems above the maximum rate may be reimbursed on institutional funds in certain circumstances.
+(7) Per diem amounts above the maximum rate may be reimbursed on institutional funds in certain circumstances.
 However, some federal agencies do not allow this practice.
-Departments are responsible for reviewing the award terms and conditions to determine if it is allowable on sponsored projects.
+Departments are responsible for reviewing the award terms and conditions to determine if per diems are allowable on sponsored projects.
 Requests must be documented on the Travel Exception Form and submitted with the travel voucher.
 The form must include sufficient documentation of the extenuating circumstances and the requisite approvals.

 (8) For overnight travel instances when the departure time and/or return time results in less than a full day of travel, the following reimbursement policy applies.
-Departure time is 90 minutes prior to the actual flight time or, for vehicle transportation, it is when you depart headquarters/residence or duty point.
-Return time is when the flight lands at headquarters or, for vehicle transportation, it is when you arrive at headquarters/residence.
+Departure time is two hours prior to the actual flight time, or for vehicle transportation, it is when you depart headquarters/residence or duty point.
+Return time is when the flight lands at headquarters, or for vehicle transportation, it is when you arrive at headquarters/residence.

 c.
 Unallowable Meal/Lodging Expenses